-INSTANT EMAIL DELIVERY – Your email will contain your EAN-13 Barcode numbers, Barcode images (in 4 different formats for convenience), a guarantee certificate stating that you are the sole legal owner of these barcode numbers, and free barcode registration on the International Barcodes Database.
+INSTANT EMAIL DELIVERY – Your email will contain your EAN-13 Barcode numbers, Barcode images (in 4 different formats – jpg, pdf, svg, png), a guarantee certificate stating that you are the sole legal owner of these barcode numbers, and free barcode registration on the International Barcodes Database.

 Quantity Price per Barcode (USD)

 1 $39 each 2 + $35 each 3 + $33 each 5 + $30 each 10 + $26 each 20 + $24 each 30 + $22 each 50 + $19 each 100 + See our bulk prices here

 What type of barcode do I need for wine or beer products?